What to Expect

 Serve as good protection from brambles, mud, and water

 Poisonous plant salve

-You will not be able to go on real search missions until you are an Apprentice.
-GSSD is primarily responsible for missions in Pierce County, but occasionally we are called in by other counties or the state.
+You will not be able to go on real search missions until you are an Apprentice and have completed certain Core Competencies and Training and have been approved to go out by our Operations Team.
+GSSD is primarily responsible for missions in Pierce County, but we do respond to call from other counties or the state.

 GSSD participates in the following types of missions:

 We are generally searching for one or more of the following: